harriet-mason/phd_thesis/index.html.md

 > Remove this section if you do not have publications.

-The material in @sec-intro has been submitted to the journal *Journal of Impossible Results* for possible publication.
+The material in  has been submitted to the journal *Journal of Impossible Results* for possible publication.

-The contribution in @sec-litreview of this thesis was presented in the International Symposium on Nonsense held in Dublin, Ireland, in July 2022.
+The contribution in __ of this thesis was presented in the International Symposium on Nonsense held in Dublin, Ireland, in July 2022.

 #### Reproducibility statement